microsoft/Windows-AppConsult-PWALab/Manual/README.md

 1. The web application retrieves the current subscription.
 2. If there isn't an already existing subscription, it requests a new one.
-3. If the request is successfull, the subscription is sent to the backend, so that it can be stored in the database.
+3. If the request is successful, the subscription is sent to the backend, so that it can be stored in the database.

 To support this workflow our Web API needs to expose two endpoints: